joshjchayes/TransitFit/README.md

 ### Filter info
 This is used to specify the filter profiles that observations were made at.
 TransitFit can deal with either uniform box filters or user-specified profiles, and this file is used to determine this behaviour.
-This file should have three columns, in the order
+This file should have three columns, in the order \[Filter index, low wavelength or path, high wavelength\]

 - **Filter index**: the index of the filter, ensuring consistency with the other input files.